ishaan812/antler-agent/README.md

 python run.py
 ```

-### 4️⃣ Watch the Magic Happen! ✨
+### Watch the Magic Happen! ✨

 The Based Agent will start its autonomous loop:

 - Wakes up every 10 seconds.
-- Chooses an on-chain action based on its capabilities.
+- Chooses an onchain action based on its capabilities.
-- Executes the action on the blockchain.
+- Executes the action onchain.
-- Prints results in a user-friendly format.
+- Prints results in a human-readable format.

 ## 🤔 How Does BasedAgent Work?

-BasedAgent leverages the power of AI to make decisions and interact with the blockchain autonomously.
+Based Agent makes decisions and interacts with the blockchain autonomously.
 Here's what happens under the hood:

-- **Decision Making**: The agent decides what action to perform next.
+- **Decision making**: The agent decides what action to perform next.
-- **On-Chain Interaction**: Executes blockchain transactions using the CDP SDK.
+- **Onchain interaction**: Executes blockchain transactions using the CDP SDK.
-- **Art Generation**: If needed, generates art using OpenAI's DALL-E.
+- **Art generation**: If needed, generates art using OpenAI's DALL-E.
-- **Feedback Loop**: Analyzes results and plans the next action.
+- **Feedback loop**: Analyzes results and plans the next action.

 ## 🔧 Available Functions